loganp2524/ds202-Logan-Pappas/README.md

 ode to an academic advisor

 ### my first change
--I added a bullet point
+- I added a bullet point
--second bullet point
+- second bullet point

 ### my second change

--this is a change from the cloud
+- this is a change from the cloud
 - im on github now
 yessirrr